Center for Pharmacy Innovation and Outcomes

 - Quantitative and qualitative designs: Interrogating data and gathering relevant information on patients, providers and payors

-- Health services research: Evaluating effectiveness of embedded and trained pharmacists within a team-based setting
+- Health services research: Evaluating the effectiveness of embedded pharmacists in teams

 - Informatics: Leveraging a highly evolved health information technology infrastructure